(Jacob wrestles the Angel Samael as referenced in the Zohar)

 Is Sexual Magic Repressive?

 There is a need to comfortably manage our sexual desires rather than repressing them, and that is precisely the skill that Gnostic science teaches us.
 Certainly, pure sublimation of the chaotic sexual impulse is probably the most difficult skill for an ordinary person to master, hence, the rarity of true spiritual masters.
 However, it is possible to those with sufficient willpower and self-discipline.
-While we fear the deprivation of our greatest source of physical pleasure, orgasm, we remain ignorant of the supersubstantial bliss of conscious awakening.
+While we fear the deprivation of our greatest source of physical pleasure (orgasm), we remain ignorant of sacred sexuality’s blissful potential.
 Yes, the heights of spiritual development are very costly.
 No one can transform into someone greater without first sacrificing who he currently is.

 A lot of spiritual movements preach abstinence.
 However, merely retaining the sexual energy is not enough, but sublimation and transmutation is what counts towards spiritual development.
 Through pranayama and other mantric exercises, the bachelor or bachelorette learns to not only conserve, but redirect that energy for conscious purposes such as meditation.
 This is how we regenerate ourselves and acquire longevity, health, mental stability, concentration, serenity, imagination, and psychic abilities.
 Transmutation is very positive, because we learn to guide the sexual force with intelligence and wisdom.
 However, many mistaken yogis and monks believe that prayer, celibacy, avoidance, and sexual repression is enough, and yet we can see some of the myriad problems that arise from it (like nocturnal pollutions and even sexual perversity among clergy, as well as all over the world).
 You can save energy, but if you do not utilize it with the consciousness, then such spiritual energy decays, degenerates, and devolves, much in the same manner that fuel in a car tank will degrade between three to six months when unused.

 In the past before yoga and monasticism degenerated, practitioners were dedicated to transmutation for years before getting married.
 This is due to the fact that it is easier to learn how to direct sexual energy as a single person than with the added temptations of a marriage.
 Beginners often struggle if they are already married and never learned how to transmute their sexual energy on their own.
 Therefore, ethics and chastity are the requisites of the perfect matrimony, and only when students truly defined themselves for this work did they gain the right, in those ancient, Piscean, and conservative traditions, to enter a marriage.
-However, we are now in the Aquarian era where the sexual teachings are free and open to the public, so any couple can learn to apply these principles with study, understanding, and application with the consciousness.
+However, we are now in the Aquarian era where the sexual teachings are free and open to the public, so any couple can learn to consciously apply these principles with study and understanding.

 Lust is not conquered by running away from it, neither by feeding or justifying it.
 Seeing and comprehending desire leads to its transformation.
 Just because one does not conquer lust by avoiding it does not mean we should seek out those scenarios (like going to bars or night clubs).
 Through consistent dedication and training in transmutation, divinity provides the necessary ordeals to face and overcome such adversities.
 To take advantage of hardships―which divinity places upon us when we work and dedicate ourselves to chastity―we must learn and practice meditation: